Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 We can often observe reflexivity in the crypto market between fundamentals and price.
 While the token’s fundamental value contributes to its price, its price could also affect the token project’s standing - such as community sentiment, merger and acquisition possibilities, leadership credibility, token buyback decisions, etc. In general, the token price can have a more direct impact on the token fundamentals than in the traditional financial market.
 For example, when rewards and payments in the crypto economy are tied to a native token, the token price fluctuation will affect the participants both on the supply and demand sides.

 There are also clear examples of reflexivity where bias plays a significant role.
 Since the fundamental values of many tokens are hard to derive, the speculative component often occupies a heavyweight in the token price.
-For instance, when the OHM token was launched and branded itself as "the reserve currency of Web3", it did not have clear and measurable fundamentals.
-Investors are enthusiastic about the high rewards Annual Percentage Yield (APY) it offers but fails to discern how those APYs are realized.
-So the market rewards the token for its high APY and drives the price further up.
-This phenomenon makes it even easier to attract more buyers since the higher price is likely to produce even higher APY.
-This positive reinforcing bias develops until the gap between the expectation and reality exceeds the breaking point and the token price collapses.
+For instance, when the OHM token was launched and branded itself as “the reserve currency of Web3”, it did not have clear and measurable fundamentals.
+Investors were enthusiastic about the high rewards Annual Percentage Yield (APY) it offered but failed to discern how those APYs were realized - the yield was paid in newly minted OHM, so it was a function of the protocol’s reward-rate rule, not of any external income.
+So the market rewarded the token for its high APY and drove the price further up, and the higher price, in dollar terms, made the same OHM-denominated rewards look even more attractive to the next buyer.
+This positive reinforcing bias developed until the gap between the expectation and reality exceeded the breaking point and the token price collapsed.
+As noted above, the protocol’s own governance had flagged the reward rate as unsustainable well before the break, and rebasing has since been retired.

 Token relative valuation - price multiples analysis

 Besides the discounted cash flow method, relative valuation is the other primary fundamental valuation method in TradFi.
 As the name suggests, this method compares the financial ratios of different projects to establish a relative valuation among them.
 A typical category of these ratios used for crypto projects is price multiples over different fundamental financial metrics.
 The most commonly used fundamental metrics are fees, revenues, and earnings (profits).
-The value of treasury holdings is also a useful indicator of the project's fundamentals.
+The value of treasury holdings is also a useful indicator of the project’s fundamentals.
 For DeFi projects, Total Value Locked (TVL), which is the amount of user funds deposited in the protocol through staking, liquidity pools, lending, etc., is another measure of fundamental strength.
-The corresponding price multiples would be price-to-fees, price-to-revenue, price-to-earnings, price-to-TVL, etc. There are websites that track these related metrics, e.g., Tokenterminal and Defillama.
+The corresponding price multiples would be price-to-fees, price-to-revenue, price-to-earnings, price-to-TVL, etc. There are websites that track these related metrics, e.g., Token Terminal and DefiLlama.
+Both have become considerably more rigorous since 2023.
+Token Terminal now publishes a documented methodology for each metric and, usefully for this discussion, separates protocol revenue from “tokenholder revenue” - the portion actually paid out to (a subset of staked) token holders.
+DefiLlama’s data definitions spell out that TVL is the value of coins held in a protocol’s smart contracts, no more and no less.
+Whichever source you use, a multiple is only comparable across projects if the numerator and denominator come from the same methodology, period, and supply definition - which is why the next section matters.

 Compared with the discounted cash flow method, relative ratio valuation does not give an absolute value of the asset.
 Instead, it assumes the market’s pricing on the assets in general as a baseline and tries to understand whether an asset with superior (inferior) financial characteristics is valued below (above) its peers.
 It, therefore, has less precision but broader applicability.